-For each potentially affected resource, BOEM staff reviewed and analyzed all currently available peerreviewed literature and integrated these data and findings into the analyses below.
+For each potentially affected resource, BOEM staff reviewed and analyzed all currently available peer-reviewed literature and integrated these data and findings into the analyses below.
 The analyses cite the best available, relevant scientific literature.
-BOEM performed this analysis to determine whether Fieldwood's proposed activities will significantly impact the human, coastal, or marine environments of the GOM.
-Additionally, the analysis covered the area of the proposed anchor radius plus an additional 500 ft (152 m).
+BOEM performed this analysis to determine whether Apache's proposed activities will significantly impact the human, coastal, or marine environments of the GOM.
 For the impact analysis, resource-specific significant criteria were developed for each category of the affected environment and are described in Chapter 4 of the PEA.
 The criteria for impacts to environmental resources (other than marine protected species) were classified as significant or not significant, while the impacts on marine mammals and sea turtles are generally classified into one of the three following impact levels:

-- Significant Adverse Impact (including those that could be mitigated to no significance);
+- Significant Adverse Impact (including those that could be mitigated to no significance),

-- Adverse but Not Significant Impact; or
+- Adverse but Not Significant Impact, or

 - Negligible Impact.

-Preliminary screening for this assessment was based on a review of this relevant literature; previous SEAs; the PEA (USDOI, MMS, 2005); the Multisale EIS (USDOI, BOEM, 2017a); the 2018 SEIS (USDOI, BOEM, 2017b); the NMFS 2020 BO (USDOC, NMFS, 2020a); the NMFS 2021 Amended ITS (USDOC, NMFS, 2021); and relevant literature pertinent to historic and projected activities.
+Preliminary screening for this assessment was based on a review of this relevant literature; previous SEAs; the PEA (USDOI, MMS, 2005); the Multisale EIS (USDOI, BOEM, 2017a); the 2018 SEIS (USDOI, BOEM, 2017b); the 2023 SEIS (USDOI, BOEM 2023-001); the NMFS 2020 BiOp (USDOC, NMFS, 2020); the NMFS 2021 Amended ITS (USDOC, NMFS, 2021); and relevant literature pertinent to historic and projected activities.
 BOEM initially considered the following resources for impact analysis:

+- air quality,

-- air quality; - water quality (coastal and marine waters); - marine mammals (including Endangered Species Act (ESA)-listed species and strategic stocks); - sea turtles (all are ESA-listed species); - fish resources, commercial and recreational fishing, and essential fish habitat (EFH); - benthic resources (live-bottom [Pinnacle Trend] communities, topographic features, and potentially sensitive benthic features);
+- water quality (coastal and marine waters),

+- marine mammals (including Endangered Species Act (ESA)-listed species and strategic stocks),

+- sea turtles (all are ESA-listed species),

+- fish resources, commercial and recreational fishing, and essential fish habitat (EFH),

+- benthic resources (live-bottom [Pinnacle Trend] communities, topographic features, and potentially sensitive benthic features),

-- archaeological resources;
+- archaeological resources,

-- pipelines and cables;
+- pipelines and cables,

-- military use, warning, and test areas; and
+- military use, warning, and test areas, and

 - navigation and shipping.

 In the PEA, the impact analysis focused on a broad group of decommissioning activities and resources with the potential for impacts.
-The IPFs include: (1) noise/pressure-waves from explosive-severance charges; (2) emissions from decommissioning vessels/equipment; (3) vessel discharges and turbidity; (4) seafloor disturbances from mooring and trawling activities; and (5) habitat loss (via removal of the facilities from the OCS).
-However, for the purposes of this SEA, BOEM has not included analyses of resource areas that were evaluated and considered under the PEA as having negligible impacts from decommissioning activities.
+The IPFs include: (1) emissions from decommissioning vessels/equipment, (2) vessel discharges and turbidity, (3) seafloor disturbances from mooring and trawling activities, and (4) habitat loss (via removal of the facilities from the OCS).
+However, for the purposes of this SEA, BOEM has not included analyses of resource areas that were evaluated and considered as having negligible impacts from decommissioning activities under the PEA.
 The most recent evaluation of the best available peer-reviewed scientific literature continues to support this conclusion for the following resource categories:

-- air quality;
+- air quality,

-- water quality (coastal and marine waters);
+- water quality (coastal and marine waters),

-- fish resources, commercial and recreational fishing, and EFH;
+- fish resources, commercial and recreational fishing, and EFH,

-- benthic resources;
+- benthic resources,

-- pipelines and cables;
+- pipelines and cables,

-- military use, warning, and test areas; and
+- military use, warning, and test areas, and

 - navigation and shipping.